ota-meshi/eslint-plugin-math/docs/rules/prefer-number-is-safe-integer.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.isSafeInteger()` instead of other checking ways.
+This rule aims to enforce the use of `Number.isSafeInteger()` instead of other checking ways to determine if a value is a safe integer.

+`Number.isSafeInteger()` provides several advantages over manual range checking:

+- **Type safety**: Only returns `true` for actual numbers that are safe integers
+- **Comprehensive checking**: Combines integer checking with safe range validation
+- **Clear semantics**: Explicitly designed for safe integer validation
+- **Performance**: Single optimized function call instead of multiple checks
+- **Precision awareness**: Accounts for JavaScript's floating-point precision limits

 <eslint-code-block fix>